All Episodes

 Every day we get up.

-Every day we see somebody or something that we deeply believe, or hold dear or believe in under assault, and it necessitates a defense.
+Every day we see somebody or something that we deeply believe or hold dear or believe in under assault and it necessitates a defense.

 And that's what this business with Indiana is today.

-Not telling the truth about what's going on, not give them any kind of historical context, all for the express purpose of not just advancing the Democrat Party agenda, but destroying the opposition agenda is conservatism, Republican Party, what have you.
+It's a total misrepresentation, misinformation, disinformation campaign designed to totally screw with people's emotions, not tell them the truth about what's going on, not give them any kind of historical context, all for the express purpose of not just advancing the Democrat Party agenda, but destroying the opposition agendas, conservatism, Republican Party, what have you.

 Somebody's got to stand up and defend it, and that's what we do here.